A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Provide ongoing assistance for questions and problems regarding billing, utilization, claims, and appeals.

-• Generally carry errors and omissions insurance.
+• Generally are required to carry errors and omissions insurance.

 Footnotes